 Do you guys remember this sushi burrito?
 I make my rainbow bowl from burrito’s leftover.
 Plus I added this beautiful beetroot hummus.

 I love bowls!
 I guess it began few years ago when we lived in Bali.
 It was quit normal to eat outside 1-2 times a day, each day.
-If you had a chance to travel there, I know what I mean!
+If you had a chance to travel there, you know what I mean!
 There are plenty of amazing cafes in Bali.
 But let’s focus on the recipe.